 The modules the DLL imports and the functions imported from those modules.

-The delay loaded modules the DLL imports and the functions imported from those modules.
+The delay-loaded modules the DLL imports and the functions imported from those modules.

 All the modules the DLL imports.
 Any missing DLLs will be displayed in red.

-The functions the DLL imports from other DLLs.
+The functions imported from other DLLs.

 The sections that are contained within the DLL.
 For example: data, relocation, resource, code.